AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 2. In-house / private data collection

-This is also one of the primary data collection methods.
-In this method, the AI/ML developers collect their own data privately instead of working with the general public.
+In-house / private data collection method includes the AI/ML developers collect their own data privately instead of working with the general public.
 The company recruits its own data generators/collectors, processes the collected data by itself, and stores it in its private servers.
 An example of private sourcing is surveying.
-In-house data collection can be time-consuming if done manually and in-house.

 3. Off-the-shelf data